apache/druid/docs/design/index.md

 Druid is used by many companies of various sizes for many different use cases.
 For more information see [Powered by Apache Druid](/druid-powered).

-Druid is likely a good choice if your use case has matches a few of the following:
+Druid is likely a good choice if your use case matches a few of the following:

 - Insert rates are very high, but updates are less common.
 - Most of your queries are aggregation and reporting queries.
 For example "group by" queries.
 You may also have searching and